 Placement Testing Information and Registration

-SAT or ACT Writing scores, or equivalent transfer credits from another institution will determine placement into an English Composition course.
-Students who don't have SAT, ACT scores or transfer credits will need to take the test.
+SAT or ACT Writing scores, or equivalent transfer credits from another institution will determine eligibility for an English Composition course.
+Students who don't have SAT, ACT scores or transfer credits will need to take the test to determine eligibility.

-- students who have been given transfer equivalency for Cal U's English Language Skills will place into English Composition I
+Students who have been given transfer equivalency for Cal U's English Language Skills will be eligible for English Composition I

 Students are required to take the Math Placement Test, with the following exceptions: